 There are a lot of questions you’ll get when it comes to the tooth fairy and these are questions you’ll want answers to.
 Our go-to answers to questions are:

 - Make losing teeth fun.
-It can be a scary time, especially if the tooth has been knocked out instead of falling out.
-Monkey’s top front teeth both had to be pulled because the adult teeth were growing over the top so weren’t forcing the baby teeth out.
+It can be a scary time, especially if the tooth was knocked out rather than falling out, so seeing your dentist once the tooth is out is important Monkey’s top front teeth both had to be pulled because the adult teeth were growing over the top so weren’t forcing the baby teeth out.
 Having a tradition set up ready for her meant that she was excited instead of scared about the pain.

 You don’t need anything eccentric, and there’s no need to buy too much.
 Just create something small and remain consistent each time your children lose teeth.
 You’ll find they’re excited about this part of growing up.